 If you need to print documents, photos, make copies, or even fax something, you can do all of that at the nearest convenience store.
 Most copy/fax printers have USB slots and memory card readers, and some are even comparable with smartphones!
 And, they have English settings too!

 After you select your language at the start, you can easily pick out the service you are in need of, and the details.
 After you have completes your printing, copying, scanning, or faxing, all that is left is the payment!
 You can insert your cash and coins in the machine, and you’re done!
 Don’t forget to take your printed or scanned items, as well as your USB or memory card, before you go!

 Short on cash?
 Most 24-hour Japanese convenience stores also have 24-hour international ATMs.
 These ATM always have English as a language option, but other languages may vary by chain.
 These ATMs generally accept Japanese bank cards as well as major international cards, including VISA, MasterCard, and UnionPay.
 Please note that it differs by ATM which cards can be used and which cannot.
 There also will likely be a small fee to withdraw money from your account.

 Japanese people love the seasonally limited items at convenience stores.
-From special-flavored onigiri rice balls, to sweets and drinks, every month new limited goodies appear and offer new flavor experiences.
+From special-flavored onigiri rice balls, to snacks, sweets and drinks, every month new limited goodies appear and offer new flavor experiences.
 During events such as New Year’s, summer festivals, and spring cherry blossoms, you’ll find a large selection of limited goods that match the spirit of the current season.

 If you missed the last train home or find yourself spending the night somewhere unexpected, the Japanese konbini has you covered.
 Japanese convenience stores sell a variety of toiletries, such as toothbrushes, toothpaste, makeup, shampoo, hairspray, makeup remover, deodorant, and more.
 You’ll also find socks, underwear, shirts, and tights if you need some items for the following morning.